 United As One – Marriage Message #321

-In your wedding ceremony, did you use a Unity candle where you and your spouse took the flames from two separate candles and then came together to light one single candle?
-This was to symbolize your two lives were uniting as one.
-If you did this you then blew out the flames of the other two candles to again symbolize that your single lives were to be no more.
-You were now joining in partnership as one together.
+In your wedding ceremony, did you use a Unity candle?
+If you did, then you and your spouse took the flames from two separate candles to light one single candle.
+This symbolized your two lives uniting as one.
+You then blew out the flames of the other two candles to symbolize that your single lives were no longer an option.
+You were joining in partnership as one together.

 We’ve been to a lot of weddings where this was ceremonially done.
 It’s very touching when you see it and everyone more-or-less understands what the meaning is behind this ritual.
-But a few questions come to mind that Dr Gary Smalley asks in his book, One Flame … How to Weather the Five Winds in Your Marriage.
-He asks:
+But a few questions come to mind that Dr Gary Smalley asks in his book, One Flame … How to Weather the Five Winds in Your Marriage:

 Gary goes on to say,

 Have you seen this happen in other couple’s lives?
-Perhaps you’ve lived it or are living it now in your own marriage.
-And what a tragedy!
-We pray you are able to find a way to come together to live out your marriage as God intends when we join Him in this covenant relationship called marriage.
+Perhaps you’ve living it now in your own marriage.
+If so, we hope you are able to find ways to come together to live out your marriage as God intends, joining Him in this covenant relationship called marriage.
 We’ve been there ourselves and grieve when we think of how much we hurt the Lord by our selfish actions and how much we’ve hurt each other.
-We pray we are able to challenge you (and ourselves) to do what we can so we can be united as one.
+We challenge you (and ourselves) to do what we can so we can be united as one.

 We’d like to share a few more thoughts that Dr Gary Smalley gives in this book.
 We won’t be able to give you information on all “Five Winds” but hopefully, we can share enough to help to light a spark in your own marriage.
-(You’ll need to obtain the book to learn the rest of the advice he gives.)
-But Gary goes on to write:
+Gary goes on to write: